-Get Guide And Discounts When Shopping in Vienna
+Get Guide And Go Shopping Off The Beaten Path in Vienna

 I’m lying if I told you I had discovered all these hidden shops myself.
 If you don’t live in this neighbourhood or have a keen eye on insider shopping in Vienna, these places don’t appear on your radar.
 It was Lucie, a New York fashion stylist living in town, who took me on a tour.
 [She was awarded MOST UNIQUE TOUR GUIDE IN VIENNA by the Luxury Travel Guide 2016!]
 ‘When I relocated to Vienna I took endless strolls through my new neighbourhood and adjacent areas.
 I was so amazed to discover all these independent quirky shops no one had heard about.
 Now I regularly take travellers and even local Viennese on shopping tours.
 The travellers get the added bonus of exploring authentic local neighbourhoods they would never have set foot to otherwise.’
 Tours start from EUR 35 (3 hours).
 Touch base with Lucie: